etiennedyer/etiennedyer.github.io/pages/cv.md

 **RESEARCH**

-- Recipient of a **FAS Undergraduate Student Research Award**, for working with Nadia Lafrenière on combinatorial game theory.
+- Recipient of a **FAS Undergraduate Student Research Award**, for working with Nadia Lafrenière and Assaf Shani on combinatorial game theory.

 **RELEVANT COURSEWORK**